-“I only know two tunes.
-One of them is Yankee Doodle and the other isn’t.”
-He was actually tone deaf and failed to recognize most songs.
+“In every battle there comes a time when both sides consider themselves beaten, then he who continues the attack wins.”
+He was tone deaf and failed to recognize most songs.
 Hiram, despite being a Civil War hero, only graduated 21st out of 39 students at West Point in 1843.
 He did not enjoy his time at the school, but managed to distinguish himself as an excellent equestrian.
 Unfortunately, due to his poor grades, Hiram was denied entry into the Calvary.
-Hiram was eventually elected president, although it may never have happened if he had chosen to attend Ford Theater with Abraham Lincoln the night he was shot, instead of visiting his children in New Jersey.
+Hiram was eventually elected president, although it may never have happened if he had chosen to attend Ford Theater with Abraham Lincoln the night Lincoln was shot, instead of visiting his children in New Jersey.
 Having trouble recognizing this American President born on April 27, 1822, in Point Pleasant, Ohio?
 Perhaps you will recognize this name better: Ulysses S. Grant, who served as president from March 4, 1869, until March 4, 1877.
 Born Hiram Ulysses Grant, it was during an administration error at West Point that he became known by the moniker we recognize today.

 Although Ulysses did not excel at West Point, he did excel during his career in the military, serving in both the Mexican War and the US Civil War.
 Ulysses, while young during the Mexican War, later described it as a “wicked war,” but said that at the time, did not have the moral courage to resign.
 He served as a quartermaster during the war, under General Zachary Taylor.
 He had the chance to closely observed military tactics and showed bravery and leadership under fire.
-After the Mexican War, he served in several posts in the western coast, eventually resigned in 1854.
+After the Mexican War, he served in several posts in the western coast, eventually resigning in 1854.